Fine Arts: Individualized Studies, BFA

 Proposal & Approval Process / New Courses

-To give structure to the INDI major, as well as support and guidance to the students, three courses are now required, one at each of the following levels: sophomore, junior, and senior.
+To give structure to Individualized Studies, as well as support and guidance to the students, three courses are now required, one at each of the following levels: sophomore, junior, and senior.

 Preparation and Approval: 200 Level, Individualized Mentorship Tutorial

-This class provides the groundwork for interdisciplinary study and allows each student to evaluate if the INDI major is the appropriate study program.
+This class provides the groundwork for interdisciplinary study and allows each student to evaluate if Individualized Studies is the appropriate study program.

 Also required: students develop a web portfolio that will be maintained throughout their individualized program.

-At the completion this course, students will either be approved as Individualized Majors or will be directed into an alternative existing major at the college.
+At the completion this course, students will either be approved as Individualized Studies or will be directed into an alternative existing major at the college.

 This course requirement must be completed by the end of the student's sophomore year (after the first semester for advanced transfer students).
-No student will be admitted into the Individualized Major without completing the approval process.
+No student will be admitted into Individualized Studies without completing the approval process.